cucumber-attic/website/apps/dynamic/views/_posts/far-from-the-mobbing-crowd.md

 We're all extreme programmers, that's like where we all come from.
 So nobody needs to convince us about the benefits of pairing.
 In practice however, a lot of the old codebase had ended up getting built solo, people in hotel rooms and on planes and so on.
 So we didn't have that shared consciousness about the code.
 We wanted to fix that too.

 We strengthened the team, and resolved to reboot the product by committing the whole month of October to all just work on the product.
 No one was going to travel, no one was going to go and do any consulting.
-We had a brand new codebase, a new tech stack, and We grew the team to include Steve Tooke and Romain Gerard.
+We had a brand new codebase, a new tech stack, and we grew the team to include Steve Tooke and Romain Gerard.
 All this new was a bit daunting - we had to try and figure out a way that we could work together and learn together, but still make some real progress.

 It was a really interesting time.
 It was a great opportunity for us to try something that we'd been hearing a bit about.

 ## The mob

 We decided to try mob programming.
-In case you don't know what it is, here's [Woody](https://twitter.com/WoodyZuill) explaining:
+In case you don't know what it is, here's [Woody](https://twitter.com/WoodyZuill) explaining it:

 > All the brilliant people work on the same thing, at the same time, in the same space and on the same computer.